Submission Guidelines for Theses and projects

 Preparing to Submit

 All information regarding the format and accessibility requirements can be found at the Graduate Studies website.
-Using the templates provided there and using the Graduate Student Handbook will help to make sure that the thesis/project will be be approved by Graduate Studies.
+Using the templates provided there and using the Graduate Student Handbook will help to make sure that the thesis/project will be be approved by Scholarly Communications office.

 The student submits the initial drafts of their thesis for review by their committee members, who review the drafts and make corrections and recommendations.
 The student corrects errors and incorporates suggested changes to the thesis or meets with their advisor/committee chair to discuss why suggested changes should not be made.
 The Graduate Coordinator of the student's program should be notified at the same time as the rest of the students' committee to have the opportunity to review the thesis/project.